 - 1 cup grated Parmesan cheese

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ¼ teaspoon pepper
+- 1/4 teaspoon pepper

-- Line a baking sheet with parchment paper.
+- Preheat the oven to 350F.
+Line a baking sheet with parchment paper.

-If you’re using a 2-teaspoon scoop, this recipe will make approximately 45 Spinach Bites.
+- If you’re using a 2-teaspoon scoop, this recipe will make approximately 45 Spinach Bites.

-*To use fresh spinach: If you want to use fresh spinach, you’ll need about 6 cups of fresh spinach leaves (packed).
+- If you want to use fresh spinach, you’ll need about 6 cups of fresh spinach leaves (packed).